keijoraamat/le_coding_challange_des_datels/README.md

 - Helm

 By default nginx ingress is enabled in the helm charts.
 If some other ingress controller is used please override the values - look at how to use custom values

+## Developing further

+Every components directory has its own specific readme to help getting starting.

 ---